Read in other languages:

 Android 12 is the latest version of Android.
 Google announced in the beginning of October that the system is ready, and its distribution should begin on October 19, along with the launch of Pixel 6 phones.
 In this article, we have gathered everything you need to know about Android 12!

 Do you want to know what the new operating system will be called?
 What are the new features?
 Which phones will receive the update?
 You can find these and other answers below.

 - Android 12: What will the new version be called?

-- Android 12: Beta first impressions
+- Android 12: First impressions

 - Android 12: Release date and availability

 - Android 12: Which smartphones will receive Android 12?